lumirlumir/npm-clang-format-node/website/docs/get-started/introduction.md

     +int main() {} # [!code ++]
     ```

 This workflow allows you to review `clang-format`'s changes independently of your development changes.
-If you don't like them, you can discard them by purging your working tree using `git checkout`.
+If you don't like them, you can discard them from the working tree using `git restore <file>`.
 If you're satisfied, simply stage the formatting changes with `git add`.

 ### Specifying a Formatting Style

 You can customize the formatting style using the `--style` option.
-Predefined styles include `LLVM`, `Google`, `Chromium`, `Mozilla`, and `WebKit`.
+Predefined styles include `LLVM`, `GNU`, `Google`, `Chromium`, `Microsoft`, `Mozilla`, and `WebKit`.
 If your project has a `.clang-format` file, you can use it by specifying `file` as the style:

 ```sh
 $ git-clang-format --style=WebKit